The psychosocial consequences of the 1992-5 war in Bosnia & Herzegovina

 Powell, Stephen (2012) The psychosocial consequences of the 1992-5 war in Bosnia & Herzegovina.
 [Doctorate by Public Works]

 PDF (Full text)

-|Item Type:||Masters or Doctorate by Public Works|
+|Item Type:||Doctorate by Public Works|

 |Additional Information:||A Context Statement submitted to Middlesex University in partial fulfilment of the requirements for the degree of PhD by Public Works.|

 |Research Areas:||A. > School of Law > Criminology and Sociology

 A. > School of Science and Technology > Psychology

 |Date Deposited:||03 Feb 2012 06:25|